 If you don’t pass the first, second, even third time, it’s okay!
 Please don’t beat yourself up about it.
 Just keep at it and revamp your study strategy, try new materials, consider getting a tutor, and spend more time studying vs. working.
-For more tips on what to do, check out our guide on what to do if you’ve failed the NBCOT.
+For more tips on what to do if you don’t pass, be sure to check out our guide on what to do if you’ve failed the NBCOT®.

 No matter how many times it takes, you will pass, and you will be an amazing OT or COTA!

-And that wraps up our NBCOT study tips guide!
-These are my personal experiences of studying for the NBCOT.
-If you tried something totally different and it worked for you, please share in the comments below, as we can all use as many tips as we can to pass the NBCOT!
+And that wraps up our NBCOT® study tips guide!
+These are my own personal experiences of studying for and passing the NBCOT®.
+If you tried something totally different and it worked for you, please share your advice in the comments below, as we can all use as many tips as we can to pass the NBCOT®!